ZennerIoT/element-parsers/README.md

 ### Elvaco CMi41X0 Mbus

+* 2025-07-09: Added :cmi4110 to device_type_for_error_flags() function.
+Errors of other devices are not defined and will be displayed as raw hex.
 * 2025-05-23: Add _error to key, when function_field is error_value
 * 2025-04-30: Fixed Typo and allowed to use tariff naming scheme: set use_energy_tariff_naming() to true
 * 2024-09-04: Added missing fields